mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

      (the default) then all documents are inserted using a _single_ INSERT statement, that is, either all insertions succeed or none will.

+### `cursor_timeout`

+   * Type: duration
+   * Mandatory: false
+   * Default: 60s

+Specifies how long a cursor can be idle, that is, not accessed, before it is automatically closed.

 ## Databases and Tables

 _Mongodbprotocol_ never creates databases, but they must be created manually.